ceoche/soapui-raml-plugin/README.md

 - Allows you to import RAML files into SoapUI for testing your REST APIs
-- Allows you to browse the ApiHub directory for APIs with either RAML or Swagger definitions (Swagger requires the soapui-swagger-plugin to be installed also)
+- Allows you to browse the ApiHub directory for APIs with either RAML or Swagger definitions (Swagger requires the [soapui-swagger-plugin](https://github.com/olensmar/soapui-swagger-plugin) to be installed also)

 ### Usage

-Unzip this and the swagger plugin zips into the SoapUI/bin folder, this will place files in the underlying folders as follows:
+The plugins are available at [sourceforge](https://sourceforge.net/projects/soapui-plugins/files/soapui-raml-plugin/) - download and unzip them into the SoapUI/bin folder, this will place files in the underlying folders as follows:

 ```
 /soapui